buihai226/TTCS-PTIT/README.md

 - Date: March 21, 2025*
   In the second week, i am learning about models in Deep Learning(CNN,...), next i am learning about object detection with YOLO(starting from YOLO v1)

+- Date: March 28, 2025*
+  This week, I am collecting data about license plates by taking photos from parking lots, schools, etc. I also try to use LabelImg to label the data in YOLO format.
+  After reading the documentation about YOLO, I decided to use YOLOv5 to train my model.

 ## Vietnamese Plate Dataset
 Here are a dataset that i collect from Google(include plate & character):
 - [Dataset](https://drive.google.com/drive/folders/1kZ6iwGgxLBeuGYUQKwlVgrgqopQnKEXZ?usp=sharing)